Blog post

 There are many configuration options you can use.
 You can see all the options on the ngx-extended-pdf-viewer website.

-Now, you can run your project with the following command:
+Now, run your project with the following command:

 ng serve